LaurenceWarne/curses-questions/README.md

                         [-n QUESTIONS | -e]
                         [infile]

 Answer questions from a text file using the number keys.
+Questions and their answers should be on the same line and split by a common delimeter.
+The answer choices displayed by the program for a given question are sampled randomly from other questions in the input file (in addition to the correct answer).

 positional arguments:
   infile                name of file to read questions from, defaults to stdin